Monitor and revoke personal access tokens

 Databricks recommends you use OAuth access tokens instead of PATs for greater security and convenience.
-Databricks continues to support PATs but due to their greater security risk suggests that you audit your accounts current PAT usage and migrate your users and service principals to OAuth access tokens.
+Databricks continues to support PATs, but due to their greater security risk, it is suggested that you audit your account's current PAT usage, and migrate your users and service principals to OAuth access tokens.
+To create an OAuth access token (instead of a PAT) to use with a service principal in automation, see Authenticate access to Azure Databricks with a service principal using OAuth (OAuth M2M).

-As an Azure Databricks workspace admin, you can disable personal access tokens for a workspace, monitor and revoke tokens, control which non-admin users can create tokens and use tokens, and set a maximum lifetime for new tokens.
+- You must be an Azure Databricks workspace admin to disable personal access tokens for a workspace, monitor and revoke tokens, control which non-admin users can create tokens and use tokens, and set a maximum lifetime for new tokens.

 Enable or disable personal access token authentication for the workspace